centminmod/centminmod-magento2/readme.md

 **Disclaimer:**

 I have never used Magento before so this is first attempt at installing Magento 2.2.2 after a quick read of the official Magento 2.2.2 documentation and Magento related info links outlined below in [Magento Docs & Info Links](https://github.com/centminmod/centminmod-magento2#magento-docs--info-links) section.
 I haven't gone beyond the initial Magento installation, so have no experience with managing and administrating Magento 2.2 application nor have I have any experience with Magento themes etc. It's purely a first time attempt outline for Magento 2.2.2.
 Hence, why I decided to setup this Magento install guide on a Github repository instead of the [official Centmin Mod Community forums](https://community.centminmod.com/) so I can accept contributions and corrections to the below guide via Git pull requests.
+Thus this write up guide will undergo revisions over time.

 All below installation steps assume you have thoroughly read those listed [official Magento 2.2.2 documentation and links](https://github.com/centminmod/centminmod-magento2#magento-docs--info-links).
 So if you do not understand any of the SSH commands used, start reading the listed documentation and links below.